This week in Groww we will highlight a few issues and areas where investors make mistakes.

-One more disadvantage following this kind of methodology is that it would be an uphill task for an investor to manage such number of stocks.
+One more disadvantage of following this kind of methodology is that it would be an uphill task for an investor to manage such a number of stocks.

 The continuous downfall of the market can make an investor jittery.

 Given this backdrop, the investor would be tempted to redeem his/her mutual fund investment.
-But, one must remain calm and not press the panic button at the critical juncture.
+But, one must remain calm and not press the panic button at a critical juncture.

-One should always keep in mind the goals they have in mind and the needs to be met by the investment.
+One should always keep in mind the goals they have a mind and the needs to be met by the investment.

-Therefore, they should not be overly concerned and overjoyed by bearish and bullish trend of the market.
+Therefore, they should not be overly concerned and overjoyed by the bearish and bullish trends of the market.

-Every bear trend is in the market is followed by the bull; resulting in the recovery of market from the lows as well as helping it scale a new peak.
+Every bear trend in the market is followed by a bull; resulting in the recovery of the market from the lows as well as helping it scale a new peak.